 The occasion for such joy may be really unexpected.
 For example, someone from the city’s residents celebrates his thirtieth birthday.
 This anniversary is always particularly celebrated – a male, who celebrates his birthday, should wear a beautiful black coat and a hat.
 According to a tradition his faithful friends present a big wagon with beer to their friend.
 If the person, whose name day it is, is not yet married, the birthday party cannot end until the noisy celebration continues near St. Peter Cathedral.
 According to a tradition, all caps from the beer bottles should be thrown to the steps of the cathedral, and all girls from the guests of the celebration must pay some attention to the main parson of this party.

 Another unusual festival is celebrated annually on January 6.
 It is called "Ice dispute".
 On this day a procession consisting of most respected men of the city goes to the Weser River in order to check whether it has frozen this year.
 People dress up in the costumes of Magi, vintage tuxedos and cylinders – the whole procession looks very impressive.
 Bremen inhabitants follow many traditions and customs of their ancestors for more than one hundred years.
 This fact adds some unforgettable hospitable charm to the city.

-This article about Bremen is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Bremen is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com